ajmccredie/fudge-kitchen/README.md

 - Urls between merch items
 - Images not showing in basket or checkout
 - Toast bugs
+- Account deletion was not working until this was found in final testing and rectified.

 #### Unresolved
 - Unable to get the allergen symbols to render with the allergens in the list filtering
+- Where the allergen filters are set up as {{ allergen_form.as_p }}, an error is being caused in the html validation regarding a stray closing "</p>" tag.
+A few things were tried (unsuccessfully) to solve this validation error, but it has been left in as a known bug.

 [Return to Top](#roos-fudge-kitchen)